Moving Authority

 (xxx)xxx-xxxx

-“What is UCR?” is a very important question in the US trucking industry.
+“What is UCR?” is a fundamental question in the US trucking industry.
 Here is what UCR refers to:

 • Unified Carrier Registration (UCR) is a federal program that requires unauthorized motor carriers, brokers, freight forwarders, and leasing companies to register and pay an annual fee.

-• UCR applies to all motor carriers operating in interstate commerce that have vehicles weighing more than 10,000 pounds or having a gross vehicle weight rating (GVWR) of 10,001 pounds or greater.
+• UCR applies to all motor carriers operating in interstate commerce with vehicles weighing more than 10,000 pounds or having a gross vehicle weight rating (GVWR) of 10,001 pounds or greater.

 • Carriers must also register if they are transporting certain types of hazardous materials regardless of the size/weight of their commercial vehicles.

-• UCR fees are based on the number of commercial motor vehicles operated by each carrier.
+• UCR fees are based on the number of commercial motor vehicles each carrier operates.

-If you're a motor carrier who crosses state lines, it's critical that you obtain a UCR filing right away.
+If you're a motor carrier who crosses state lines, you must obtain a UCR filing right away.
 Simplifying UCR Motor Carrier Registration for Your Fleet.
 Not doing so could result in hefty fines and having your truck taken off the road.
-So who needs to file for a UCR?
+So, who needs to file for a UCR?
 Learn more about Starting a Trucking Company.
 And what if your state doesn't participate in this program?
 Keep reading to learn more about the requirements for compliance.

 What Does “UCR Registration” Mean?